Mohammad Moniruzzaman Miah

 Mohammad Moniruzzaman Miah (c.
 1935 – June 13, 2016) was a Bangladeshi academic.
 He served as the 20th vice-chancellor of the University of Dhaka from March 1990 until October 1992.
 He was awarded Ekushey Padak in 2004 by the Government of Bangladesh for his contribution to education.

 Education and career

 Miah completed his master's from the University of Rajshahi.
 He then joined as a faculty member of Jagannath College.
-After completing 5 years of studies in France, he joined University of Dhaka as a professor of the Department of Geography and Environment.
-In 1990, he was appointed as the vice-chancellor of the University of Dhaka.
+After completing 5 years of studies in France, he joined the University of Dhaka as a professor of the Department of Geography and Environment.
+In 1990, he was appointed the vice-chancellor of the University of Dhaka.

 In October 1992, Miah was selected as the Bangladeshi Ambassador to Senegal.